k44t/videocr/README.md

 Run `videocr --help` (or `videocr.sh --help` or `python -m videocr.main --help`) for usage information.

 You can also do `from videocr import *` from a python script to use the API.
 No promises that it won't change in the future though.

+### Credits

+for most of the code to @apm1467 and for the brightness threshold to @devmaxxing